AntumMT/game-antum/mods/inventory/sfinv_buttons/API.md

 * `action(player)`: Function is called when button is triggered
     * `player`: The `ObjectRef` of the player who triggered the button
     * Default behaviour: Nothing happens
-* `tooltip: A tooltip for the button (optional, only use it for an additional, non-critical explanation)
+* `tooltip`: A tooltip for the button (optional, only use it for an additional, non-critical explanation)
 * `image`: Texture name for the image to show left of the button (optional)
 * `show(player)`: Shall return `true` if the button should be displayed (optional)